TO BE A

 histories and on their respective roles in population dynamics, in community organization, and in

 the conservation of biodiversity.
-We are especially interested in linking the optimal behavioural
+We are especially interested in linking the adaptive behaviours

-strategies of individuals to their population, metapopulation, community and conservation
+of individuals to their population, metapopulation, community and conservation consequences.

 - Field research takes place in a variety of locations and ecosystems.
 Recent projects have

-concentrated on small mammals in boreal forests of Northwestern Ontario, in tundra ecosystems
+concentrated on controlled experiments in Lakehead University's Habitron, and field studies of small mammals in boreal forests of Northwestern Ontario,

 Ontario.
-Parallel studies by graduate students have emphasized field studies on stream-dwelling
+Parallel studies by graduate students have involved computer simulations, field studies on predator-prey dynamics in India and stream-dwelling

 Please address inquiries to: